dask/dask/docs/source/shared.rst

    :alt: Embarrassingly parallel dask flow

-To keep the memory footprint small, we choose to keep ready-to-run tasks in a LIFO stack such that the most recently made available tasks get priority.
+To keep the memory footprint small, we choose to keep ready-to-run tasks in a last-in-first-out stack such that the most recently made available tasks get priority.
 This encourages the completion of chains of related tasks before new chains are started.
 This can also be queried in constant time.

-More info: :doc:`scheduling policy <scheduling-policy>`.

 Performance